Professional Practices

 7. Awareness and Training Programs

-• Establish and maintain training and awareness programs that result in personnel being able to respond to incidents in a calm and efficient manner.
+• Establish and maintain training and awareness programs that result in personnel being able to respond to disruptive incidents in a calm and efficient manner.

 9. Crisis Communications